jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 protocol evolution.
 On occasion, the differences to expectations can be immediate, but can also occur much later.

-Some examples of these issue include current work in DNS where we may see concentration through the use of globally available common resolver services, which evolve rapidly and can offer better security.
-But the concentration of these queries into few services creates new security and privacy concerns.
+Some examples of these issues include current work in DNS where we may see concentration through the use of globally available common resolver services, which evolve rapidly and can offer better security.
+But the concentration of these queries into a few services creates new security and privacy concerns.

 Another example is email, which started out as many providers running